nenning/OutlookCalendarSync/README.md

 # Outlook Calendar Sync Tool

-**A CLI-based .NET / C# console application to sync Office 365 tenant calendars in classic Outlook.**
+**A .NET console application to sync appointments between all calendars in classic Outlook.**

 ---